samgabrail/vault-ca-demo/README.md

 ```

 ## Importing Certs into the Windows Cert Store
-The `create-certs_grafana.sh` script will automatically convert the Intermediate and Root Certs into the `.crt` format to be imported into the Windows Certificate Store
+The `convert-pem.sh` script will automatically convert the Intermediate and Root Certs into the `.crt` format to be imported into the Windows Certificate Store

 In the Microsoft Management Console (mmc):
 - You will need to import the root ca cert into the Trusted Root Certification Authorities -> Certificates folder